jrcain-usgs/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-mac-m1-arm-systems.md

 ## Rosetta, the Terminal, and Conda

 Building ISIS requires Conda.
 The installation of Conda will depend on whether your terminal is running natively on ARM or with x86 translation.
 Whether your terminal is running natively or on ARM depends on Rosetta.
-This means you should proceed in this order:
+That means you should proceed in this order:

 1. Install Rosetta
 1. Set up a terminal to use Rosetta